Mercury in Fish

-The risk of mercury in lakes and streams in British Columbia is normally low.
-However, testing is done when the risk of contamination is higher, such as in areas where there are reservoirs or natural mercury deposits.
+Yes.
+The risk of mercury in lakes and streams in British Columbia is considered to be low in most areas.
+Testing is done when there is known contamination, a risk of contamination and where there are natural mercury deposits.

 For More Information